 From the moment they’re born, babies begin to communicate with others through their very own language: crying.
 A baby’s cry prompts the caregiver to offer comfort and fulfill the child’s needs, be it food, a diaper change, or simply cuddle time.

 Babies love to interact with others and this helps them build social skills.
-As young as three or four months old, you can take your baby out to explore the world and interact with other adults and children.
-Your baby will not play with other babies until she’s around two years old, but she will still be happy to be around others.
+When they are as young as three or four months old, you can take your baby out to explore the world and interact with other adults and children.
+Your baby will not play with other babies until they’re around two years old, but they will still be happy to be around others.

 Between one and two years of age, babies will play side by side with other children but not interact just yet.
 This type of interaction is known as parallel play.
-This is completely normal, babies this age tend to be possessive of their toys and self-centered too, so don’t worry, with time your little one will be making friends.
-Socialization is a learned skill and like any other skill, to master, it takes practice.
+This is completely normal since babies this age tend to be possessive of their toys and are self-centered too.
+So, don’t worry, with time your little one will be making new friends.
+Socialization is a learned skill and like any other, it takes practice to master it.

 Helping my baby socialize

-You can slowly begin taking your baby out to the park, set up a play date, or go to a mommy and me yoga class.
-Each of these environments gives your baby the opportunity to engage with those around her.
-You can start slowly with one or two friends and work your way up to large groups, the important thing is to expose your little one and choose a variety of settings that will build social skills.
+You can slowly begin taking your baby out to the park, set up a playdate, or go to a “mommy and me” yoga class.
+Each of these environments allows your baby to engage with those around them.
+You can start slowly with one or two friends and work your way up to larger groups.
+The important thing is to expose your little one and choose a variety of settings that will build social skills.

-Be sure to be a good role model too, introduce your baby to others, take your little one to greet your partner, grandma or your friends.
-Just don’t forget to be gentle and stay within your little one’s sight when exposing your baby to a new environment, especially if your little one is having a tough time with separation anxiety.
+Be sure to be a good role model too.
+Introduce your baby to others, take your little one to greet your partner, grandma, or your friends.
+Just don’t forget to be gentle and stay within your little one’s sight when exposing them to a new environment, especially if they are having a tough time with separation anxiety.

 Finally, remember to take the necessary precautions when exposing your baby to different environments.
-Make sure her vaccines are up to date and avoid crowded places during flu season.
+Make sure their vaccines are up to date and avoid crowded places during flu season.